kineticadb/kinetica-connector-spark/README.md

 result of the query will be loaded into a ``DataFrame`` and the schema and result set will be output to the console.

-This example makes use of the NYC taxi trip data set, which can be loaded using *GAdmin* from the *Demo Data* page, under *Cluster* > *Demo*.
+This example makes use of the NYC taxi trip table, which can be loaded using *GAdmin* from the *Demo Data* page, under *Cluster* > *Demo*.

 **NOTE:**  The ``nyctaxi`` table **must** exist before this example can be run.